vetterocki/ProfITsoft_Block-2/README.md

   **or**
 - Java 17
 - Maven 3.12
-- Docker Engine	19.03.0+ (fro running Postgres container)
+- Docker Engine	19.03.0+ (for running Postgres container)

 ## Prerequisites